 Answers from a Gluten Doctor – Part 7: Gluten-free Diets & Nutritional Deficiency

 Recently there seems to be a lot of misinformation going around stating that gluten-free diets may be or are causing other nutritional deficiencies.
 So I decided to pose the question to our favorite gluten-free doctor, Dr. Vikki Petersen.
-For those of you who do not already know Dr. Vikki, she is a leader in the field of gluten intolerance, author of the book The Gluten Effect and co-founder of HeathNow Medical Center in California.
+For those of you who do not already know Dr. Vikki, she is a leader in the field of gluten intolerance, author of the book The Gluten Effect and co-founder of Root Cause Medical Clinic in California and Florida.

 Q – Is there any particular nutritional deficiency we gluten intolerant can get by eliminating gluten and if so what should we do about it?